You can find answers to the most frequently asked questions the NSCA receives here.

 CPI Exclusive Benefits:

 Please allow up to 24 hours to receive member pricing.
-If your order is urgent, please call 800-815-6826 and select Option 3 to speak to a Customer Service Representative.
+If your order is urgent, please call 800-815-6826 and select Option 3 to speak to a Membership Specialist.
+You can also email your request to firstname.lastname@example.org.
+Include your NSCA ID to expedite processing.

 You must have an active certification number on file that corresponds with the certified purchase you are requesting.
 If you are CSCS certified, you may purchase CSCS merchandise, but not NSCA-CPT and vice versa.
 This restriction does not apply to study materials.

 We accept purchase orders on a case-by-case basis.
-The customer(s) (purchaser and/or recipient if different) must be registered on our website and purchase orders are submitted directly to accounting for approval.
+The customer(s) (purchaser and/or recipient if different) must be registered on our website and NSCA IDs for each provided.
+Purchase orders should be submitted to Products@nsca.com and must include the NSCA ID for both the recipient and the purchaser if different.

 Exchanges are processed as a return and new purchase.
 Call us at 800-815-6826 or 719-632-6722 ext 149 to submit your new order and obtain return authorization.
 We will waive the shipping on the new order and match any special pricing that you received on the initial purchase.